Canada and the North Atlantic Treaty Organization

 - The Ukraine Comprehensive Assistance Package Trust Fund, which is designed to support Ukraine's ability to provide for its own security through immediate, short-term, and non-lethal military assistance;

-- The NATO Security Assistance and Training for Ukraine (NSATU), established at the 2024 Washington Summit, which will coordinate the provision, transfer and repair of military equipment critical to Ukraine’s operations, as well as training in Allied countries to bolster Ukraine’s military effectiveness;
+- The NATO Security Assistance and Training for Ukraine (NSATU), established at the 2024 Washington Summit, which coordinates the provision, transfer and repair of military equipment critical to Ukraine’s operations, as well as training in Allied countries to bolster Ukraine’s military effectiveness;

 - At the 2024 Washington Summit, NATO members announced the Pledge of Long-Term Security Assistance for Ukraine, committing to provide €40billion in military assistance to Ukraine over the year;